10 Business Growth Strategies for Online Learning Platforms in 2022

 Let's have a look the growth steps together:

-1. Create a referral program and a reward
+1. Create a referral program

 These are valid for the existing members if they refer their friends.
 If the company has enough funds, create opportunities for members to bring in new friends to your platform with a coupon (can be used once) or a small bonus.
 This encourages people to refer friends and can help get the word out on social media.